CartoDB/documentation/app/content/angular/getting-started.md

 ...
 ```

-Then we need to add a couple of private arrays for managing the layers efficiently.
-The `layers` array will contain the collection of deck.gl layers and the `layersIdx` array will contain the ids for these layers so we can efficiently retrieve, update or remove layers.
+Then we need to add a couple of private arrays to manage the layers efficiently.
+The `layers` array will contain the collection of deck.gl layers and the `layersIdx` array will contain the ids for these layers so we can efficiently retrieve, update, or remove layers.

-For instance, adding a layer to the map will be an asynchronous operation that includes adding the layer `id` to the `layersIdx` array, adding the deck.gl layer to the `layers` array and calling the `updateDeck` private method to update the deck.gl instance `layers` property:
+For example, adding a layer to the map will be an asynchronous operation that includes adding the layer `id` to the `layersIdx` array, adding the deck.gl layer to the `layers` array and calling the `updateDeck` private method to update the deck.gl instance `layers` property:

 ```typescript
 async addLayer(layer: Layer) {